Brian Cox – Por Que Precisamos Dos Exploradores

 and looking at how those cracks in the ice

-e olhando como aquelas rachaduras no gelo
+e observando como aquelas rachaduras no gelo

 that you can see there on that graphic move around,